 Most forest fuel treatment and logging projects throughout the west are based on the assumption that megafires have been increasing in recent decades, damaging forests and preventing them from re-growing.
 This is the primary assumption behind the two large-scale and intensive thinning/prescribed fire projects currently proposed for the Santa Fe National Forest, including one in the mountains just east of Santa Fe.

-Conservation ecology researchers Dominick DellaSala and Chad Hanson published a peer reviewed study last year disputing this assumption.
-They found no significant increase in the size of large high-severity burn patches since the early 1990s.
+Conservation ecology researchers Dominick DellaSala and Chad Hanson published a peer reviewed study in 2019 disputing this assumption.
+They found no significant increase in the size of large high-severity burn patches from the early 1990s through 2015.
 Dr. DellaSala stated that “This is the most extensive study ever conducted on the high-severity fire component of large fires, and our results demonstrate that there is no need for massive forest thinning and salvage logging before or after a forest fire.”